Precision Ball & Roller Bearings

 Preload & Duplex Bearings

-The initial axial load placed on a set of bearings during installation is defined as preload.
 Preloading facilitates precise control over the operating geometry of the bearing’s mating parts, a useful function in applications where axial and radial movement must be held within critical limits.
-The specific functional attributes include:
+The specific functional attributes of preloading include:

 - Removal of the free axial and radial play for precise shaft positioning.
 With the removal of free play, the geometries of the bearings dictate the radial and axial run-outs;